Who's Who at PEATC

 Keri founded MASC, the first Tricare approved, not-for-profit applied behavior analysis and family support provider, in 2005 to serve the Hampton Roads area of southeast Virginia.
 She assisted the center’s clients by providing in-home parent training and advocacy during IEP meetings while managing the business.
 Her 18 year- old daughter with severe autism inspired Keri to address the needs of children with autism in her community.
 Keri has had the opportunity to meet with senior military leadership, members of Congress, and health care industry leaders to address autism and the impact it has on military readiness.
 The Peko family has lived all over the United States but has been in Chesapeake for 15 years.
 Keri’s husband currently serves our country in the U.S. Navy and has for 27 years.

 Lizzett Uria supports PEATC by providing bilingual information to Virginia's Latino community.
 She received a Bachelor’s degree in Psychology from Virginia Commonwealth University along with a minor in International Social Justice.
 She is also a Certified Medical Assistant and Limited Radiologist.
 She worked as a Counselor for the Center for Children and Family through Florida International University during which time, she had the opportunity to work and do research with children diagnosed with ADHD and Autism.
 As a counselor, her job was to reinforce positive behaviors such as academic, recreational, behavioral, and social skills that would prepare them for the next grade.
-Uria always knew I wanted to work with children with disabilities and so when she came back, she continued volunteering as an educator for the Special Ed class at St. Michael’s, and is currently training on becoming a Registered Behavioral Therapist.
-She has always been involved with the Latino Community and believe in the importance of providing information and educational resources to the parents of children with disabilities.
-She is an active volunteer for organizations such as National Council of La Raza, Latin American Youth Center, and many more.
+Uria always knew she wanted to work with children with disabilities and so when she came back, she continued volunteering as an educator for the Special Ed class at St. Michael’s.
+She has always been involved with the Latino Community and believes in the importance of providing information and educational resources to the parents of children with disabilities.
 Uria loves volunteering for her community, but she also enjoys traveling, dancing, trying different foods, and spending time with family and friends.

 8003 Forbes Place #310